 Honestly, I don’t have anything very exciting for this one.
-Just wedding updates I guess, buying my dress, booking a DJ, photographer and officiant, asking our bridal party to stand up with us.
-Doing an engagement photo shoot.
+Just wedding updates I guess, buying my dress, booking a DJ, photographer and officiant and asking our bridal party to stand up with us.
+Also doing an engagement photo shoot.

-Christian and I babysat my 2 year old nephew over a hot weekend in the summer.
-It was good to get away from our town for a bit and do something different because I was having cold feet about getting married at that time and our relationship was suffering.
+Christian and I babysat my 2 year old nephew over a hot weekend in August.
+It was good to get away from our town for a bit and do something different because I was going through a hard time emotionally.
 My nephew made me laugh a lot and with cooking, cleaning and taking care of him, I was worn out by the time we left!

 On Valentines day, Christian and I had a picnic with snacks and wine and his cousin and her bf joined us.
 It was a fun little double date that we had never done before.

 Christians parents got a pool and we spent time swimming with his little sisters on hot days.
 One night we had a bonfire, ate smore’s and watched the stars.
 We spent a lot of time with the girls and his parents this year.

 We took Christians sisters trick or treating around their neighborhood and that’s something I love to do every year.

 Starting my blog!
 And learning how to set up an email welcome sequence on Kajabi and create freebies and other things on Canva.